cdavoren/dotfiles/install-django.md

 ## Deployment

 For deployment, sensitive data such as database access credentials and the SECRET_KEY should not be stored in settings.py (i.e. in the *source repository*).
 They can be accessed using **environment variables**, but note that the usual Apache environment settings don't work with WSGI.
 The solution is to use a separate wsgi.py stored *outside* the application directory, in e.g. `/srv`.

-So do the following:
+An additional advantage of this solution is that it allows `python manage.py` calls on the server to reference the server-specific configuration if required, by setting the relevant environment variable beforehand.

+Steps:

 1. Enable access to `/srv/` in the global `/etc/apache2/apache2.conf` file:
     ```apache